ssc-half-light/envelope2/README.md

 # envelope2 ![tests](https://github.com/ssc-hermes/envelope/actions/workflows/nodejs.yml/badge.svg)

 Private messages that hide the identity of the sender, but leave the recipient of the message visible.
-That way the messages do not reveal metadata of who is talking to whom, but the recipient is still visible, which allows us to index messages by recipient.
-That way Alice can write a query like *show me any private messages addressed to Alice*.
+That way the messages do not reveal metadata of who is talking to whom, but we can still index messages by recipient, so, for example, Alice can write a query like *show me any private messages addressed to Alice*.

 Message content is e2e encrypted thanks to a [keystore](https://github.com/fission-codes/keystore-idb) module that lets us store non-extractable keys on the client machines.